GospelSounders/adventhymnals/content/02.christ-in-song/05.301-400/10.391-400/04.How-Happy-Are-They!/docs.md

 ---
+title: |
-title: 394.
-How Happy Are They!
+    394. How Happy Are They! - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 394.
+How Happy Are They!.
+O, how happy are they Who their Saviour obey, And have laid up their treasure above!
+Tongue can never express The sweet comfort and peace Of a soul in its earliest love.
+    keywords:  |
-    keywords: Christ in Song, How Happy Are They!, O, how happy are they ,
+        Christ in Song, adventhymnals, advent hymnals, How Happy Are They!, O, how happy are they .
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 394. HOW HAPPY ARE THEY!
+####  Christ in Song,

 ```txt
 1.